tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 This stops any cosigner from setting $ R = \prod_{i=1}^{n}R_{i}  ​$ to some maliciously chosen value and also allows the reduction to simulate the signature oracle in the security proof.

-Bellare and Neven showed that this yields a multi-signature scheme provably secure in the *plain public-key* model under the Discrete Logarithm assumptions, modeling $ \textrm{H} ​$ and $ \textrm{H}^\prime ​$ as random oracles.
+Bellare M. *et al.* [[21]] showed that this yields a multi-signature scheme provably secure in the *plain public-key* model under the Discrete Logarithm assumptions, modeling $ \textrm{H} ​$ and $ \textrm{H}^\prime ​$ as random oracles.
 However, this scheme does not allow key aggregation anymore since the entire list of public keys is required for verification.

 ### MuSig Scheme